 Upon arrival at Chennai Meet on arrival at Airport and transfer to the hotel.
 Rest of the day free at leisure.
 Overnight at the hotel.

 After breakfast drive to Trichy, en-route visit Tanjore.
-Upon arrival check into the hote.
-After fresh-n-up temple tour of Thanjavour.
+Upon arrival check into the hotel.
+After a fresh-n-up temple tour of Thanjavur.

 After breakfast drive to Madurai.
-En-route visit Srirangam, which is an island, 5 kms from Trichy.
-Surrounded by the Kaveri water is a 600 acres island town enclosed within the seven walls on the gigantic Sri Ranganathaswami temple.
+En-route visit Srirangam, which is an island, 5 km from Trichy.
+Surrounded by the Kaveri water is a 600 acres island town enclosed within the seven walls of the gigantic Sri Ranganathaswami temple.
 There are no less than 22 gopurams, one of which is the tallest in India.
 The 72 m high 13 tiered gopuram dominates the landscape for miles around.
-The Rock Fort situated on the banks of the Kaveri River, Trichy’s most famed land mark is an 84 m high rock, one of the oldest in the world aprox.
-3,800 million years.
-The attraction is not for fort itself but the temple at the summit.
+The Rock Fort situated on the banks of the Kaveri River, Trichy’s most famed landmark is an 84 m high rock, one of the oldest in the world approx. 3,800 million years.
+The attraction is not for the fort itself but the temple at the summit.
 344 steps hewn out of rock lead to the top where are the inscriptions dating back to the 3rd century B.C.

-Further drive to Madurai.
+Further, drive to Madurai.
 Upon arrival check into the hotel.
-After fresh-n-up temple tour of Madurai.
+After a fresh-n-up temple tour of Madurai.

 After breakfast leave for Rameshwaram.
 Upon arrival check into the hotel.

-Later, visit Dhanushkodi, it is one of the Tirthas in the island of Rameswaram, Tamil Nadu, India.
-This is located beside the ghost town of Dhanushkodi at the eastern most tip of Rameswaram Island.
+Later, visit Dhanushkodi, it is one of the Tirthas on the island of Rameswaram, Tamil Nadu, India.
+This is located beside the ghost town of Dhanushkodi at the easternmost tip of Rameswaram Island.
 Rama used his bow’s (Dhanush) end (Kodi) to break the bridge – Adam’s Bridge (hence the name).
-This bridge was used for his army to cross over to Lanka for the victorious war against Ravana Later, return to the hotel for overnight stay.
+This bridge was used for his army to cross over to Lanka for the victorious war against Ravana Later, return to the hotel for an overnight stay.

 After breakfast drive to Kanyakumari.
 Upon arrival check into the hotel.
-Evening enjoy leisurely at the beach.
-Overnight stay at hotel.
+Evening enjoys leisurely at the beach.
+Overnight stay at the hotel.

-After breakfast proceed on temple tour.
-Kanya Kumari is the southernmost end of Tamil Nadu, the land’s end of India or the point where the three seas meet – the Bay of Bengal, The Arabian Sea and the Indian Ocean.
+After breakfast proceeds on a temple tour.
+Kanya Kumari is the southernmost end of Tamil Nadu, the land’s end of India, or the point where the three seas meet – the Bay of Bengal, The Arabian Sea, and the Indian Ocean.
 Later visit Kumariamman temple dedicated to the virgin goddess Kanyakumari (Parvati) who stands guard over the country.
-The temple is built at the spot where the goddess is believed to have waited for her consort Lord Siva.
+The temple is built at the spot where the goddess is believed to have waited for her consort, Lord Siva.
 Gandhi Memorial, constructed at the spot where the ashes of Mahatma Gandhi were kept for public view in an urn before a portion was immersed into the three seas.
-Vivekananda Memorial built on the Vivekananda Rock where the great Philosopher guide Swami Vivekananda went into meditation that transformed him into one of the most charismatic spiritual leader.
+Vivekananda Memorial built on the Vivekananda Rock where the great Philosopher guide Swami Vivekananda went into meditation that transformed him into one of the most charismatic spiritual leaders.

 Later leave for Trivandrum.
 Upon arrival check in to the hotel.
-Overnight stay at hotel.
+Overnight stay at the hotel.